 A: Where is the Xone picking up the induction loop signals - in its channel inputs?

-If these channels are open, i.e the gain is turned up and the channel faders are up, are the inputs switched to RIAA, not Line ins?
+If these channels are open, i.e. if the gain is turned up and the channel faders are up, are the inputs switched to RIAA, not Line IN?

-Have you got the supplied gold phono shorting plugs connected to any RIAA inputs that are not connected to (and thus correctly terminated by) record decks / turntables with magnetic cartridges?
+Phono shorting plugs are supplied with Xone Series mixers and should be connected to any RIAA inputs that are not connected to (and thus correctly terminated by) turntables.

-If you have lost your RCA phono shorting plugs (part number AL4396), more can be ordered from your dealer or local A&H distributor
+If you have lost your RCA phono shorting plugs, spares can be ordered from your dealer or local A&H distributor